Ensembl TrainingEnsembl Home

 Features that regulate gene expression, Demo

-We’re going to have a look for regulatory features in the region of a gene and investigate their activity in different cell types.
-We’ll start by searching for the gene KPNA2 and jumping to the location tab.
-Zoom out a little to see the gene plus some flanking regions.
+We’re going to look for regulatory features in the region of a gene and investigate their activity in different cell types.
+We’ll start by searching for the gene KPNA2 and jumping to the Location tab.
+Scroll down to the Region in detail view and zoom out a little to see the gene as well as its flanking regions.

-In this region we can see a number of regulatory features, including a red promoter with pink promoter flanks, cyan CTCF binding sites, yellow enhancers and lilac TF binding sites (don’t worry if you have zoomed out further or not as far and can see more/less).
-Refer to the legend at the bottom to see what the colours mean.
+In this region we can see a number of regulatory features, including a red promoter with light red promoter flanks, cyan CTCF binding sites, yellow enhancers and lilac transcription factor (TF) binding sites (don’t worry if you have zoomed out further or not as far and can see more/less).
+Refer to the legend at the bottom of the view to see what each of the colours mean.

-You can also click on the regulatory features to learn more.
-Click on the red promoter to get a pop-up.
+You can also click on the individual regulatory features to learn more.
+Click on the red promoter to open a pop-up menu.

 Click on the stable ID, ENSR00000097453, to jump to the Regulation tab.

-We can explore more detailed data in Details by cell type – click on the button at the top.
+We can explore more detailed data by adding further Regulation tracks.
+Click on the Configure this page button on the left-hand side.

 To choose the experiments to see data on, click on the Experiments tab at the top of the menu.
-You can navigate this the same as the Cell/Tissue tab, except that you have to choose between Histone modifications, Open Chromatin and Transcription Factors.
+You can navigate this the same as the Cell/Tissue tab, except that you have to choose between Histone, Open Chromatin and Transcription factors.
 Let’s Select all in all categories.

-When you’ve chosen your experiments and cells, you can click on the green Configure track display button.
+When you’ve chosen your experiments and cells, you can click on the green Configure track display button in the bottom right-hand corner.

 Now we can see the active feature in astrocytes compared to the inactive feature in aorta.